-And in the process of writing this article, I realized I even made a few mistakes in the past and bought olive oils in grocery stores of poor quality.
+In the process of writing this article, I realized I made a few mistakes in the past and bought poor-quality olive oils in grocery stores.
 Well, we live and learn.
-The good news is, I don’t think I’ll make that mistake again, now that I have this guide.
+The good news is, I don’t think I’ll make that mistake again now that I have this guide.

-Read on to find out how to pick the best olive oil.
+Read on to find out how to pick the best and healthiest olive oil.

-How much olive oil do you recommend people consume for good health/to reap health benefits?
+How much olive oil do you recommend people consume for good health and to reap its health benefits?

-Before we get into the guide, I wanted to clarify how much good quality olive oil we should aim to consume to reap the health benefits.
+Before we get into the guide, I wanted to clarify how much good quality olive oil we should aim to consume to reap its health benefits.

-“A liter of olive oil a week”, says Dr. Gundry.
-He gives as an example the populations in the blue zones like Sardinians, Cretes, and Acerois, which have been using olive oil as their main cooking and finishing fat for thousands of years.
+“A liter of olive oil a week“, says Dr. Gundry without hesitation.
+He gives as an example the populations in the blue zones like Sardinians, Cretes, and Acerois, which have been using olive oil as their primary cooking and finishing fat for thousands of years.